kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 #### Add extra resources

 We can add a new extended resource alongside `cpu` - [which on baremetal represents virtual threads](https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/#cpu-units), to represent physical CPUs.
 However having two resources to represent the same hardware entity is confusing and cumbersome.
-We believe cpumanager should keep consuming the core `cpu` resource for consistency reasons.
+We believe CPUManager should keep consuming the core `cpu` resource for consistency reasons.

 Just considering the new extended resource, is not feasible as well, because it will prevent the pod to be in the guaranteed QoS class, and will void the desirable property of keeping all the guarantees the static policy provides.